Editor in Chief: Elisa De Ranieri

 Karin joined Nature Communications in September 2016, after being a group leader at the Max-Planck-Institute for Biophysical Chemistry in Göttingen, studying the structure of autophagy-related proteins.
 She holds a PhD in Structural Biology from the Cambridge University and carried out postdoctoral work at the Max-Planck-Institute for Molecular Physiology in Dortmund and at the Max-Planck-Institute for Medical Research in Heidelberg.
 She handles submissions on protein folding and all areas of structural biology.
 Karin is based in the London office.

-Associate Editor: Philip Lössl
+Senior Editor: Philip Lössl

 Philip joined Nature Communications in July 2017.
 He studied biochemistry at Martin Luther University Halle-Wittenberg, focusing on cross-linking mass spectrometry for his Master's thesis.
 He then earned his PhD at Utrecht University, applying mass spectrometry approaches to study protein structures, modifications and interactions.
 Philip handles submissions in the areas of proteomics and biomolecular mass spectrometry, structural biology, as well as the biochemistry of signalling and the regulation of post-translation modifications.
 Philip is based in the Berlin office.

-Associate Editor: Christine Mieck
+Senior Editor: Christine Mieck

 Christine joined Nature Communications in September 2017.
 Christine obtained her PhD from IMP Vienna where she studied kinesin motors using in vitro reconstitution and structural biology approaches.
 Her post-doctoral work at IMP Vienna and IST Austria continued to explore the biochemical and biophysical bases of cellular polarity.
 Christine handles submissions on the biochemistry and structural biology of membrane proteins, computational structural biology, and general and single molecule biophysics.
-Christine is based in the London office.
+Christine is based in the Berlin office.

-Associate Editor: Anne Mirabella
+Senior Editor: Anne Mirabella

 Anne joined Nature Communications in January 2017.
 Her doctoral work at Imperial College, London, focused on the epigenetic and molecular regulation of DNA replication initiation in mammalian models.
 She continued her work on chromatin regulation as a postdoctoral scientist at the MRC Institute of Medical Sciences.
 Anne handles submissions on the molecular biology of DNA replication and repair, non-coding RNAs, as well as various aspects of RNA metabolism.
 Anne is based in the London office.